 Just Like Everyday Batteries

-Using the same series process used with multiple battery flashlights, you are able to connect two 12 volt deep cycle batteries together and can produce a 24 volt battery unit.
+Using the same series process used with multiple battery flashlights, you are able to connect two 12 volt deep cycle batteries together in order to power a 24 volt accessory, like a trolling motor.
 Deep cycle batteries are used in this application because they are designed to deliver power over time, unlike a typical starter battery which is made to deliver a power jolt for starting a motor.
 Following is a diagram of how this might be done:

 What Size Wire?

 You need to use heavier wire than when connecting radios, live well pumps, or depth finders to the battery.
 Note the wires that run from the battery to the starter of your engine.
 Or note the wire that comes off your trolling motor.
 You should match that size as close to possible.
 It will likely be 6-8 guage.

 By using this same sequence you can set up a 36 volt system.
 On freshwater fishing boats the most common use for either a 24 or 36 volt battery system is to power a trolling motor.
 Damage can occur to your trolling motor if you try to connect 36 volts and your motor is only rated for 24 volts.
 Read instructions carefully.